buley/personal/src/content/cognitive-architecture.md

 > *"Do not wish for a lighter burden; build the structure that can carry it."* — Consilium Aurelius

+> *"The brain is wider than the sky." — Emily Dickinson*

 This is not a list of symptoms.
 It is a **systems map** — a living documentation of how my cognitive machinery operates across speed, pattern, and integrity.

 I am neither fragmented nor disordered; I am **multi-threaded**, running concurrent processes of logic, intensity, and patterning.

+> *"The mind is everything.
+What you think you become." — Buddha*

 ## **Core Cognitive Signature**